 This WUN project aims to bring together international experts to explore the issues mentioned above with a special focus on the mental health impacts of IPV on victims and their access to support services.

 Through this project we aim to:

 - Forge a dynamic interdisciplinary network of scholars in gender, gender-based violence, IPV, family studies, public health, and methodological approaches, along with non-governmental organisations and public health practitioners;

 - Hold a research prioritisation exercise with relevant stakeholders to facilitate the development of future research grant applications and partnerships

 - Hold a workshop exploring the methodological challenges and approaches in working with victims of IPV to understand their mental health experiences (this will include attendees from academia, NGO organisations, voluntary and statutory sectors)

 - Foster the development of PhD students and early career researchers in relation to IPV and gender-based violence (GBV) and women’s health through their inclusion in the network and in future grant applications.

-- Dr Parveen Ali, University of Sheffield
+- Dr Deborah Hager, The University of Auckland

 - Professor Lydia Aziato, University of Ghana